ASE A3 Manual Drive Train and Axles

 Answer C is wrong.
 Universal joints cause a clunk when the transmission is placed into drive or reverse.
 They also cause driveline vibrations that increase with vehicle speed.

 Answer D is correct.
 The viscous clutch allows for differences in axle rotation.
-When forced to compensate for different sized tires or inflation, the clutch is overworked and wears prematurely.
+The clutch is overworked when forced to compensate for different-sized tires or inflation.

 19. The clutch on a manual transmission chatters when it's first engaged.
 All of the following would cause this clutch chatter EXCEPT: